billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Zhixian-Li.md

+April 24th - May 1st, 2023

+Issues: There are potentially still difficulties with git commit and push on my end.
+Please ignore the commits that have the message to not merge the files.

+Activity Report

+Creating and Saving Cards - Create Scrollable View for editPage - moved to Review \
+45 minutes \
+Modified the editPage file where instead of displaying each widgets as items in a column, each item is now framed inside of a ListView that allows the user to scroll up and down on the entire page.
+Test works for extending the page by filling up the spaces of editPage that overruns to the bottom. \
+May 1st, 2023 at 9:40PM moved to Review

+Creating and Saving Cards - Create method that prompts for a picture - moved to In Progress \
+30 minutes \
+Changed the placeholder image where it originally displayed a filled in box to an actual image, and created an assets folder with an image that will represent the new placeholder image for the blankCard.
+This change of code is a required step into being able to modify the placeholder image into a user-selected image.
+Further implementation requires modifying editPage and creating new setters and getters for blankCard class. \
+May 1st, 2023 at 10:00 PM moved to In Progress

+Signed By \
+Zhixian Li

 April 18th - April 23rd, 2023

 Issues: After analyzing the code, a potential reason for the data not being able to be saved could be caused by input validation, though there is no clear indication.
 After working on a branch that did not have the input validation I was able to save the data onto the editpage page.
 I have tried to push out a merge request without the input validation part of the code, but the current main branch does not accept automatically.
 Would require manual reviews to merge the code.